Are you open to the public?

 When can I purchase butterflies?

-We generally begin selling live chrysalides and butterflies for releases in May and continue through the beginning of October.
-Butterflies cannot be hatched or released during late autumn, winter, or early spring.
+We generally begin selling live chrysalides and butterflies for release in early May and continue through late September.
+Butterflies cannot be reared or released during late autumn, winter, or early spring.

 What do you sell in your gift shop?

-We have everything from hand-crafted butterfly wing jewelry to bug toys and educational kits for kids.
-If you're looking for unique gifts not found anywhere else, come see us!
-We carry many one-of-kind items made by local artisans including blown glass, candles, soaps, greeting cards, and more.
-We have professionally mounted and framed butterflies and exotic insect specimens for sale.
+We have everything from hand-crafted home & garden goods to bug toys and educational kits for children.
+We carry many one-of-kind items made by local artisans and small businesses.
+We sell our own professionally mounted and framed butterflies and exotic insect specimens, all crafted in-house by our bug experts using ethically sourced specimens.
+Our selection of literature is also curated by our bug specialists and includes guides to butterfly gardening, regional butterfly and insect field guides, and educational books for children.
 You can also take home Idlewild Butterfly Farm apparel and souvenirs to remember your visit.

 Do you sell plants?

-Many of our plants also attract hummingbirds and other pollinators.
-Our plants are locally grown using beneficial insects and are guaranteed not to be sprayed with chemical insecticides, which is extremely important as residue can kill butterflies, pollinators, and beneficial insects!
+All our plants are locally grown using beneficial insects and are guaranteed not to be sprayed with chemical insecticides.
+This is extremely important as insecticide residue can kill butterflies, caterpillars, and other beneficial insects!